-In the full knowledge of the contradictions we ourselves face, but with optimistic hearts, my family and I persist in making our home as sustainable as possible in the Great Lakes region that will always be our true home.
+Knowing full well the contradictions we ourselves face, my family and I persist in making our home and garden as sustainable as possible in the Great Lakes region that will always be our true home.